Climate change has become one of the most pressing global issues.

-In the United States, it is the largest contributor to greenhouse gas emissions, accounting for 29% of total emissions.
-Nearly three-quarters of the greenhouse gas emissions associated with transportation originate from road vehicles, e.g., cars, trucks, buses and motorbikes.
+In the United States, it is the most significant contributor to greenhouse gas emissions, accounting for 29% of total emissions.
+Nearly three-quarters of the greenhouse gas emissions associated with transportation originate from road vehicles, e.g., cars, trucks, buses, and motorbikes.

-This is not surprising given that many people commute to and from work daily.
-Although it might seem challenging to act on your transportation emissions, there are several minor adjustments that can be made on various journeys you take (e.g., to the grocery store) that can help make a difference.
+This is unsurprising, given that many people commute to and from work daily.
+Although acting on your transportation emissions might seem challenging, several minor adjustments can be made on various journeys (e.g., to the grocery store) that can help make a difference.

 Tips to help you reduce your transportation emissions: